 Grocery store apples are boring.
 They are bred to survive storage and transportation and to have a certain aesthetic.
 After tasting dozens of apple varieties at Seed Saver’s Exchange this past year, I have learned of the vast flavor possibilities that apples possess.
 I have grafted several heirloom varieties for my orchard and am excited for these.
 However, I believe there is plenty of room for improvement in apple flavor and variety, at least for small growers.

 Many online sources, including my own state extension website, suggest that apples grown from seed will be disappointing and inferior to the parent apple.
-However, Skillcult claims that when both apple parents are good, around 50% of his seedling apples have been decent or better.
+However, Skillcult claims that when both apple parents are good, around 50% of his seedling apples have been decent or better, and around 10% have been worth grafting out.
 He notes that most apple breeding is done for commercial growers, for whom flavor is likely secondary to storage capabilities.
 Thus, he encourages backyard breeders to create new apple varieties based on flavor and other characteristics important to them.

 Sourcing Pollen